shukai1997/AMGC/README.md

 ## Demo & Reproduction:

-Assume that the project is at `/root` and therefore the project path is /root/AMGC. **Please manually adjust the root path if you want to run the code.**
+Assume that the project is at `/root` and therefore the project path is /root/AMGC.

 ### 1. generate graph files